nerandell/unix_tools/README.md

 ### stty

-Get and Set the options for a terminal device interface
+Used to get and set the options for a terminal device interface.

 ```zsh
 ➜  ~ stty -a